WANdisco/fusion-docker-compose/README.md

 # WANdisco Fusion

 ## Overview
-This repository contains a Docker Compose stack which deploys the WANdisco Fusion platform and provides a fully functional evaluation version which supports live migration between Hadoop (CDH, HDP, ASF) and Cloud storage (S3, ADLS).
-The stack is designed for standalone operation in two zones or as a single zone to connect with another Fusion server running elsewhere.
+This repository contains a Docker Compose stack which deploys the WANdisco Fusion platform and provides a fully functional evaluation version to support live migration between Hadoop (CDH, HDP, ASF) and Cloud storage (S3, ADLS).
+The stack is designed for standalone operation in two zones or as a single zone to connect with another Fusion server.

-The ./setup-env.sh script allows you to choose the desired platform and configure initial settings before running docker-compose up -d.
+The ./setup-env.sh script lets you choose the desired platform and configure storage settings before running docker-compose up -d.

 ## Prerequisites
 1. [Docker](https://docs.docker.com/install/overview/) and [Docker Compose](https://docs.docker.com/compose/install/) installed on a suitable host